jhou2/docs.review.ninja/index.md

 ## Starring

-Review Ninja understands that often in code review it matters most who performmed the review.
+Review Ninja understands that often in code review what matters most is who performmed the review.
 By starring a pull request, it shows that the reviewer has seen the code change and has approved it.

 To star a review, click <i class="fa fa-star ng-scope"></i>.